cBioPortal/datahub-study-curation-tools/generate-case-lists/README.md

 ### Notes
 `case_list_conf.txt` and `clinicalfile_utils.py` are needed under the sample path.
 `case_list_conf.txt` should be synced with the corresponding google config sheet.
+TCGA barcodes are normalized to the sample barcode (`TCGA-XX-XXXX-NN`) before case lists are built, as the pipelines importer does (`StableIdUtil.getSampleId`): aliquot barcodes are truncated, `Tumor`/`Normal` suffixes become `01`/`11`, and patient-only barcodes get `-01`.
+Non-TCGA ids are left untouched.